froggercat-work/simple-flask-deploy/README.md

 # Simple Flask Deploy

 Depending on what you came here for, you may not need _all_ the files in this repo.
 Check out the section(s) you need.
-If you were in one of my classes, you likely also have a demo video I recorded for you, showing how to use this repo to deploy to Heroku.
+If you were in one of my classes, you likely also have a demo video I recorded for you, showing how to use this repo to deploy to Heroku, PythonAnywhere, Glitch, or AWS + Dokku.

 ## Heroku Deployment